Range Map

 Trade-offs

 - Insurance.
-As a high-performance composite retract in experimental category, hull and liability quotes track closer to a Cirrus than to a Cessna 152.
+As a high-performance composite retract in experimental category, expect hull and liability quotes well above a basic fixed-gear trainer.
 Verify rates before committing.

 See Also